-USDA monies are used to fund certain costs associated with food services provided to participants.
+USDA monies are used to fund certain costs associated with food services provided to children.

 USDA monies may be used to:

-- Reimburse CEs for part of the cost of serving meals and snacks to participants at eligible adult day care centers/sites. - Reimburse CEs for the expense associated with obtaining an approved audit. - Fund advance payments.
+- Reimburse CEs for part of the cost of serving meals and snacks to children at eligible child care centers/sites. - Reimburse CEs for the expense associated with obtaining an approved audit. - Fund advance payments.